ohare93/immich-auto-uploader/README.md

 ## Development Notes

 This project uses:
-- **Gren**: A pure functional language for reliable applications
+- **Python 3.11+**: Modern Python with type hints and comprehensive error handling
-- **Devbox**: For reproducible development environments
+- **Devbox**: For reproducible development environments with automatic virtual environment management
-- **Node.js**: As the runtime platform for the compiled Gren code
+- **Watchdog**: Cross-platform file system monitoring library
+- **Requests**: HTTP library with built-in retry logic for reliable API communication

-For development contributions, ensure you have devbox installed and use `devbox shell` to enter the development environment.
+For development contributions, ensure you have devbox installed and use `devbox shell` to enter the development environment with all dependencies automatically installed.